Not-A-Builder/SMP-Risk-Analysis/README.md

 3. Predicting future stock behavior and value at risk for each stock.

 ### Risk Analysis is very important, for stock market prediction.

+#### Hence, here we are taking a look at the different ways to quantify risk.